vnphanquang/monkeytype-readme/README.md

 #### 2. Monkeytype API Key

-Go to [monkeytype.settings], search for the `ape key` section, then generate and save an API Key somewhere for the next step
+Go to [monkeytype.settings], search for the `ape key` section, then generate and save an API Key somewhere for the next step.
+Remember to activate your key at the end to (might be a little checkbox at the left).

 ![monkeytype.settings.ape-key]